 Not drinking anything is better than drinking water cause it will just distribute the spiciness to the rest of your tastebuds and it will burn even more.
 A vegan alternative are coconut flakes or salty peanuts.

-Savoury Non Spicy Korean Food in Seoul
+Savoury, Meat-based Non-Spicy Korean Food in Seoul

 Korean love their meat – mostly spicy but also non spicy.
 Many of these dishes come with meat even those that are mostly vegetable based.
 Often, you can ask to skip the beef or pork, but might need to do that in Korean.
 So I included an extra section for vegetarians below.